 enabling you to use C5.0 classifiers in other

-programs.
-As an example, the source includes a program to read cases
+As an example, the source includes a program sample.c

 by boosted or single trees or rulesets.